Automatic Resource Allocation in Business Processes: A Systematic Literature Survey

 \section{Background}

-To achieve its business goals, each organization has to run a set of business processes which are executed with the help of different resources, such as humans, IT services or machines (as shown in Figure~\ref{fig:OverviewPreliminaries}).
-In the following section, we present the essential concepts of business processes, resources and their allocation.
+To achieve its business goals, an organization runs a set of business processes that are executed with the help of different internal resources, such as humans, IT services, or machines.
+The following section presents the essential concepts of business processes, resources, and their allocation.